 Bonus info: Get the Family Engagement Technology guide for the 4 capabilities your engagement platform must have and the best practices for school districts to implement a unified solution.

-When families are disengaged and not involved or participating, you must go to them.
+When families are disengaged and not involved or participating, you can’t just do things at school – you must go to them.
 There are a number of reasons why you might not ever hear from a student’s family, but continuing to reach out from your school site and expecting engagement is ineffective.

 Instead, you have to get out into the community in order to reach and build trust with the families who are disengaged.
 A common saying is that before they come to you, you must go to them.